 Overview: NYU will implement and incorporate energy efficiency measures in all new buildings, including high efficiency HVAC systems, window glazing, motion sensors, and Energy Star appliances.
 For further reference, please review Restrictive Declaration section 4.3 (d)(i) pages 49 - 50.

-Overview: NYU will use reasonable and good faith effort to obtain LEED version IV Silver Certification for 181 Mercer Street.
+Overview: NYU will use reasonable and good faith effort to obtain LEED version IV Silver Certification for the Paulson Center.
 For further reference, please review Restrictive Declaration section 4.3(a), page 44.